View Andrea Lloyd's Obituary on Ohio.com and share memories

 Andrea L. Lloyd

+Andrea loved baking and was well known for her Baklava, Apple Crisp and Popcorn she sold at the Barberton Farmer's Market.
+She also loved her beach trips.
+Most of all Andrea fought hard through numerous health complications over the past 15 years.

+She will be greatly missed by her mother, Dorothy "Dot" Lloyd; siblings, Jim (Pam) Lorenzetti, Marsha (Chet) Pfeister and John (Cyndy) Lloyd; one niece, six nephews and numerous great nieces and nephews.
+She also leaves her special friend, Rob Winston and countless best friends.

-Andrea's funeral service will be held on Thursday, July 18, 2019 at 11:00 a.m. at Grace Church-Norton Campus, 3970 Cleveland Massillon Rd., Norton, Pastor Robert Combs officiating.
-Calling hours Wednesday from 5 to 8 p.m. at the SILVA-HOSTETLER FUNERAL HOME, 1199 Wooster Rd.
-West, Barberton and one hour prior to the service at the church.
+Andrea's Funeral Service will be held on Thursday, July 18, 2019 at 11 a.m. at Grace Church-Norton Campus, 3970 Cleveland-Massillon Rd., Norton.
+Pastor Robert Combs officiating.
+Calling Hours Wednesday, from 5 to 8 p.m. at the SILVA-HOSTETLER FUNERAL HOME, 1199 Wooster Rd.
+West, Barberton and One Hour Prior to the Service at the church.
 In lieu of flowers, memorials may be made to Lifebanc.org.
-Full obituary in Wednesday's paper or online at www.silva-hostetler.com.
+To share a memory or send a condolence, please visit www.silva-hostetler.com (330-825-8700)